-Our goal is to wean children from bottles and formula at 12 months old, however; we do permit parents who wish to continue breastfeeding, to send breastmilk in their child's sippy cup.
+Our goal is to wean children from bottles and formula at 12 months old, however; we do permit parents who wish to continue breastfeeding, to send breastmilk in their child's straw cup.
 Breastmilk sent from home can be offered at breakfast and lunch for toddlers.
-We ask that a special label is placed on the cup containing breastmilk so that teachers may identify it.
+Students usually transition to our toddler room around 13-14 months old.
+Beginning in the transition to the toddler room, they must be off of bottles and formula, and transitioned to a cup, cow's milk, a milk alternative if they may not consume cow's milk, or continuing breastmilk.
+Whole milk is not permitted for children under 12 months old, per the CDC recommendation.